Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Conclusion

 \section{Conclusion}

-Serving the needs of mixed-critical functional safety in future 6G networks is reliant on modern resource management techniques not only respecting the mixed criticality aspect but also providing high levels of resilience, to enable fault tolerance and ensuring safety for operating personell, environment, and machinery.
+Serving the needs of mixed-critical functional safety in future 6G networks is reliant on modern resource management techniques not only respecting the mixed criticality aspect but also providing high levels of resilience, to enable fault tolerance and ensuring safety for operating personnel, environment, and machinery.
 This contribution proposes a metric for jointly incorporating mixed criticality and resilience for the physical layer resource management respecting diverse QoS targets.
 This paradigm is investigated in a RSMA-enabled C-RAN subject to maximum transmit power, fronthaul capacity, and achievable private and common message rate constraints.
-An efficient resource management algorithm was derived using fractional programming, inner-convex approximation, and l$_0$-norm approximation.
+An efficient resource management algorithm was derived using fractional programming, inner-convex approximation, and $l_0$-norm approximation.
 Building upon these considerations, four resiliency mechanisms differing in complexity and expected quality-of-adaption are proposed and combined into a resilience and criticality-aware RSMA-enabled resource management algorithm.
-Various numerical results show the dynamics of the proposed metric, the resiliency and MSE behavior, and impacts of different criticality schemes.
-Results show that there is a trade-off between the optimal resilience machanism and the outage probability, RSMA outperforms reference interference management schemes, and the consideration of mixed criticality is a crucial factor in the considered system model.
+Various numerical results show the dynamics of the proposed metric, the resiliency and MSE behavior, \ifarxiv impacts of different criticality schemes, \fi the resilience over consecutive outage events, and an explicit recovery procedure.
+Results show that there is a trade-off between the optimal resilience mechanism and the outage probability, RSMA outperforms reference interference management schemes, and the consideration of mixed criticality is a crucial factor in the considered system model.
 A simulation of the algorithm's behavior over time verifies the practical and numerical merits of the proposed scheme, and emphasizes its importance for future 6G wireless communication networks. \appendices